dbis-ilm/PMem_DS/src/pskiplists/README.md

 :books: Documentation
 ---------------------
-Currently there two types of skip lists_:
+Currently there two types of skip lists:

 | | |
 |-|-|
 | simplePSkiplist   | a persistent skip list with a single entry per node                    |